 On this site you'll find many images including desktop wallpapers, screensavers, panoramas and Quicktime VRs.

-Google Images is a great source for thousands (actually millions—last time I looked there were 11 million plus) of Antarctic photos, maps and images.
+Google Images is a great source for millions of Antarctic photos, maps and images.

 Hundreds of photos arranged by subject (People, Stations, Scenery, Science, Transportation, Wildlife, Historical, New Photos)